eduardofischermath/homemade_graphs/ISSUES.md

 In StateDigraphSolveTSP.solve_full_length_subproblems_for_initial_and_final_vertices,
 during tabulation, write separate method to compute all possible enhanced bitmasks (and derive information such as vertices) for each possible presence bitmask.

+## ISSUE #0065 OPEN

+Create a class solving the problem of Kami (a video game involving origamis and, indirectly, graphs with colored vertices).

+In Kami the starting point is a graph with colored vertices.
+Then every two adjacent vertices are considered to be a blob with the same color (or maybe more technically a union-find structure).
+The goal is to make all vertices have the same color after certain number of clicks.
+A click means a choice of a blob (represented or not by a vertex) and a color.
+After the click, the clicked blob/vertice becomes of the chosen color, and thus, after re-blobblig by the new colors, a potentially larger blob may be formed.

+Idea: start with a graph with colored vertex.
+Use a union-find structure to unite vertices into blobs into colors; this way, no adjacent unions have the same color.

+Explore all possible clicks (click is a choice of blob and of color).
+In each click, the clicked glob will absorb the adjacent globs of the clicked color.

+Find ways to reduce the graph to a single blob in the least number of clicks.
+It can be either open-ended, in which all possibilities are explored, or a specified number of clicks can be given, and the class will search for a sequence of clicks which

+To maintain history (and reconstitute the clicks after all re-blobbing), the union-find information can be kept on a list.
+For example, if the union-find structure is implemented with leaders for each vertex, each new step/click may append a leader to the list of leaders of that vertex.

+## ISSUE #0066 OPEN

+Given that Kami puzzles are often in a grid, create a method which creates a Kami problem without specifying vertices and edges (since they are obvious in the grid format), but only a string with a char for each color in position.
+For example, for colors coded 'a', 'b', 'c':

+aaabbc
+acabbc
+aaabbc